310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 {% bubble Chiaki %}
 I can’t let that happen!
 Let me pick them up, please!
 I won’t be able to relax otherwise!

-If I remember clearly, you’re Shino-kun from Ra*bits… You’re Akehoshi’s favorite kid, right?
+If I remember correctly, you’re Shino-kun from Ra*bits… You’re Akehoshi’s favorite kid, right?

 If he finds out that I caused trouble for you, he may not speak to me for three months!
 Something like that has happened before!